pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: At least one contact in the contact list.

     1. Test case: `tag 1 t/someTag`<br>
        Expected: First contact is tagged to `someTag`.
-Details of the tagged contact shown in the status message.
+Details of the tagged contact shown in the result display message.

     1. Test case: Duplicate tags<br>
        Command: run the command in `ii` twice.<br>
        Expected: Contact is not re-tagged.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display message.
+Command box remains the same.

     1. Test case: `tag 1 t/some tag`<br>
        Expected: Contact is not tagged.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display message.
+Command box remains the same.

     1. Other incorrect add tag commands to try: `tag`, `tag 1`, `tag x t/sometag`, `...` (where x is larger than the contact list size)<br>
        Expected: Similar to previous.